+Her different scientific positions led to a strong interdisciplinary approach embracing sociology, computer science and educational science towards Digital Didactics (Digitale Didaktik).
 Her academic background actually is in sociology, educational science and computer science.
 She would label herself – not like a pure sociologist – but a Design-based researcher with a socio-technical-educational approach – where she put learning prototypes into practice and study/learn from them.
 Isa Jahnke’s research considers on new forms of computer-mediated human structures and emerging roles by using new media.
 In particular, she focuses on the study of socio-technical informal learning by developing theories, concepts and methods.

-Her main research interest is the socio-technical design of learning environments for an attractive, innovative and creativity-enhanced learning model.
-Her PhD thesis about the dynamics of social roles in the field of knowledge management and socio-technical communities as platforms for informal learning was published in June 2006.
-She is was a leading member in the EU project ‘Platform for eLearning and telemetric experimentations’, which attempts to integrate live experimentations from a real laboratory via video-based access into a lifelong learning platform.
-The project team created an innovative e-learning environment including telemetric experimentations.
-A further project is called “DaVinci”, a German research project about “how to foster creativity in higher education”; what does creativity in universities mean and how can teachers design appropriate opportunities and environments for creative thinking and actions?

-According to the design-based research approach, the future challenge is to create an innovative e-learning environment that combines multiple perspectives, different roles, and community communication for Technology-Enhanced Collaborative Learning in schools, universities but also at the workplace.
+Her research interests are digital didactical designs, mobile learning using media tablets and learning expeditions.
+Isa studies socio-technical design of learning with the aim to design attractive, innovative and creativity-enhanced learning models.
+Following a design-based research agenda, the future challenge is to create an innovative learning environment that combines multiple perspectives, different roles, and community communication for technology-enhanced Learning in schools, higher education and learning at the workplace.

 She is researcher, PhD supervisor, teacher and provides workshops for instructors and educational developers on technology integration.